Passive/Cleo/README.md

 Make sure all strings related to Discord are obfuscated on compile-time.
 **- Sign your file.**

+Make sure not to build with debug information.

 # Credits
 + [Passive](https://github.com/Passive)
 + [Dehoisted](https://github.com/dehoisted) - Wrote previous versions of Cleo and the anti-debug modules